terraform-ibm-modules/documentation/docs/issues.md

 ### Why it happens

-The context-based restriction (CBR) UI in the IBM Cloud console does not support creating or editing rules with tags.
+The CBR UI in the IBM Cloud console does not support creating or editing rules with tags.

 ### How do I solve this problem?